National Museum of Mathematics: Exhibits

+From May 22 to October 27, 2024, MoMath hosted Mathemalchemy, a special traveling art installation dedicated to a celebration of the intersection of art and mathematics.
+The exhibit occupied a footprint approximately 20 by 10.5 ft, which extended up to 9.5 ft in height (in addition, small custom-fabricated tables were arranged around the periphery to protect the more fragile elements).
+The over 1,000 components of the display incorporated many allusions and models illustrating abstract mathematical concepts, plus humorous mathematical puns and Easter eggs.

-Visiting professorship
+Visiting professorships

 On August 2, 2018, MoMath announced the creation of a Distinguished Chair for the Public Dissemination of Mathematics.
 Princeton professor and Fields Medal winner Manjul Bhargava was named as the first recipient of this position.

-Dr. Bhargava was succeeded by Peter Winkler, Dartmouth College Professor of Mathematics and Computer Science as the Distinguished Chair for 2019-2020.
+Dr. Bhargava was succeeded by Peter Winkler, Dartmouth College Professor of Mathematics and Computer Science as the Distinguished Chair for 2019–20.